Trump Always Chickens Out: In the media

-Almost immediately after Trump's response, the term started a trend of memes about Trump referencing the TACO acronym or the phrase directly.
-The memes often employed generative AI to produce artificial images and video of Trump in situations parodying the viral term.
-Editorial cartoons parodied Trump's reaction to the term, frequently utilizing puns and exaggerated caricatures of Putin and Trump.
+Almost immediately after Trump's response, multiple memes about Trump mentioned TACO or "Trump Always Chickens Out".
+The memes often employed generative AI to produce artificial images and video of Trump in situations parodying the term.
+Editorial cartoons satirized Trump's reaction, frequently utilizing puns and exaggerated caricatures of Trump and Vladimir Putin.

-The term has been widely reported in the international press, with the phrase translated into Estonian (Trump lööb alati vedelaks), French (Trump se dégonfle toujours), German (Trump macht immer einen Rückzieher), Norwegian (Trump trekker seg alltid), Slovene (Trump se vedno ustraši), Spanish (Trump siempre se acobarda), Brazilian Portuguese (Trump sempre amarela), and other languages.
+TACO has been widely referenced in Anglophone news outlets around the world, including the UK, Canada, India, Australia, Israel, and Ghana.
+The phrase has also been translated into many other languages, including Estonian (Trump lööb alati vedelaks), French (Trump se dégonfle toujours), German (Trump macht immer einen Rückzieher), Norwegian (Trump trekker seg alltid), Slovene (Trump se vedno ustraši), Spanish (Trump siempre se acobarda), Brazilian Portuguese (Trump sempre amarela), and other languages.

 The View hosts Whoopi Goldberg, Joy Behar and Ana Navarro praised the TACO phrase on their show.
 Navarro's analysis and discussion of the nickname with other cohosts included why they suspected the name gained traction and what led to the name's popularity, stating "For a nickname to be effective, there's got to be truth to it, which this has: His trade policy is all over the place [...]
 And it's got to get under the person's skin, which it clearly did".
 Host Sara Haines noted Trump's common use of insulting nicknames for public figures he dislikes.
 Navarro also likened the trending nickname to "karma" for Trump's previous actions relating to Mexico in the beginning of his second term, including banning the Associated Press from White House press events due to their refusal to refer to the Gulf of Mexico as the "Gulf of America".